Who do you think is the most attractive female anchor on CNN?

 And that's unprecedented.

-It's not just George W. Bush that is hands off.
+It's not just George W. Bush that is hands-off.

-Clinton even was hands-off for a couple years before he got back into ripping into Bush, but it's unprecedented.
+Clinton even was hands-off for a couple of years before he got back into ripping into Bush, but it's unprecedented.

-Most presidents leave, and I've had people say he's not staying there.
+Most presidents leave, and I've had people say, he's not staying there.

-Russia's going to buy a house in Palm Springs.
+Rush, he's going to buy a house in Palm Springs.

-I've seen him, I've seen the property.
+I've seen the property.

 Nope, he's staying.